jackzc/TestGit/readme.txt

 test---

-icreating a new baranch is queick
+Creating a new branch is quick & simple.

 now git on dev branch